Honorable mention finalists

 To protect the fabric from UV we suggest using natural dyes “indigo” and “turmeric”.
 The gradient on the fabric is supposed to be upward from light to dark, which, along with shades from neighboring pyramids, will also help regulate solar energy.
 Like cotton, which is actively grown in Chihuahua, Coahuila, Durango, and other northern states, the proposed natural dyes have a long and extensive history of use in Mexico.
 The frame of the modules can be made from rented scaffolding or purchased metal profiles.

-Diagonal connections are proposed to be made of metal cables so as not to add visual noise.
+Diagonal connections are proposed to be made of metal cables to reduce visual noise.
 The horizontal sections of the pyramids are made of plywood (made of 4 pieces with special locks to minimize waste), parameterized so that the central one appears only if the pyramid height is higher than 1.7 m (with the height range from 1.5 to 3m).

 Dynamics and interactivity